How do I know if I've been geo-blocked?

-It's no surprise that Aussie online gamers are keen to find their way around geo-blocks, with the average cost of a game being 50% higher here.
-Access to the lower prices offered on the US version of online gaming service, Steam, is a difficult one to get around without a US credit card.
-However, the cheaper US prices for PlayStation 3 Online and Xbox LIVE can be accessed by buying prepaid vouchers, which can then be used to add credit to an account set up through a VPN, provided you also use a legitimate US address.
+It's no surprise that Aussie online gamers are keen to find their way around geo-blocks, with the average cost of a game being up to 50% higher here.
+Access to the lower prices offered on the US version of online gaming service Steam is a difficult one to get around without a US credit card.
+However, the cheaper US prices for PlayStation Network (PSN) and Xbox Live can be accessed by buying prepaid vouchers, which can then be used to add credit to an account set up through a VPN, provided you also use a legitimate US address.

 How do I set up a US iTunes account?

-In the US iTunes store, the Beatles' No. 1 album sells for US$12.99, yet Australians fork out almost 60% more to buy it from an Australian IP address.
+In the local iTunes store, Australians can expect to be charged more than in the US store for the same content.
 To get around this, you can set up a US iTunes account by altering the country setting automatically detected when you open the iTunes store, and entering a legitimate US address instead.
 To get around the US credit card requirement, it's possible to make your first buy a free app, and later top up your account with prepaid US iTunes store gift cards bought from eBay.